facebookresearch/Mephisto/mephisto/generators/form_composer/README.md

 If your form versions vary considerably (e.g. showing different sets of fields), you should do the following steps:

-- Populate these form versions into `data.json` file manually (it will be basically a JSON array of N individual form versions configs)
+- Populate these form versions into `task_data.json` file manually (it will be basically a JSON array of N individual form versions configs)
-- Optionally, verify your config: `mephisto form_composer_config --verify True`
+- Optionally, verify your config: `mephisto form_composer_config --verify`
 - Run FormComposer: `mephisto form_composer`

 _As a result, for each Task assignment Mephisto will automatically produce N units, each unit having a different form version.
 In total you will be collecting data from `N * units_per_assignment` workers._